-B.C. offset projects span nearly every region and sector of the province – driving clean economic opportunities while cutting emissions.
+B.C. offset projects drive clean economic opportunities while cutting emissions.

 To have their reductions recognized as B.C.
-Offset Units, projects must meet provincial regulations.
+Offset Units, projects must meet provincial regulations and requirements outlined in a Director-approved offset protocol.
 Independent validators and verifiers provide third-party reviews to ensure the resulting offsets are verifiable and incremental.
-The Ministry of Environment provides regulatory oversight.
+The Ministry of Environment and Climate Change Strategy provides regulatory oversight.

-By purchasing offsets, regulated operations such as liquefied natural gas (LNG) facilities and public sector organizations can satisfy their legislative requirements.
+By purchasing offsets, regulated operations under the Greenhouse Gas Industrial Reporting and Control Act and public sector organizations can satisfy their legislative requirements.
 Voluntary purchasers can use B.C.’s high-quality offsets to meet their own sustainability targets.

 Offset projects are managed through the BC Carbon Registry.
-Proponents, validators and verifiers, regulated operations and the Ministry of Environment use the registry to post project-related documents and to issue, transfer and retire offset units.
+Proponents, validators and verifiers, regulated operations and the Ministry of Environment and Climate Change Strategy use the registry to post project-related documents and to issue, transfer and retire offset units.

 Developing a new offset project involves: